Other Legislation

 Terrorism Suppression Act 2002

-The Director of an intelligence and security agency must notify the Inspector-General if the agency provides classified security information to the Prime Minister or department to assist the Prime Minister to decide whether to: designate an entity as a terrorist entity or to decline an application to revoke a terrorist entity designation.
+The Director-General of an intelligence and security agency must notify the Inspector-General if the agency provides classified security information to the Prime Minister or department to assist the Prime Minister to decide whether to: designate an entity as a terrorist entity or to decline an application to revoke a terrorist entity designation.